centreon/centreon-documentation/versioned_docs/version-21.04/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 When creating an host, fill the 'Snmp Community' and 'Snmp Version' fields to match the device configuration.

-  :warning: When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro
+> When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro

 | Mandatory | Name              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |